How to reduce Ping - End your lag issues with these tricks!

 Most agree these are the best programs, if you have another option or notes, let us know.
 You’ll need to pay for all these programs, before investing on them, use the trial on the store and see if you find any specific difference when connecting before and after using them.

 Buy a new router / change your data plan

 Out of the two ways, buying a new router or changing your data plan; the second will likely bring you direct results.
-At the end of the day, the speed and bandwidth of your internet company makes a higher impact on your in game ping.
+At the end of the day, the speed and bandwidth of your internet company make a higher impact on your in-game ping.
 Remember that a longer distance does matter and if you are still trying to play on another region server or can’t get close to the router or connect an ethernet cable to it, you will have the same issues in your games.

 Did that solve your Connection Speed problem?

-If you have used everything to solve your internet connection problem and it simply persits, it might be time to call in a technician.
+If you have used everything to solve your internet connection problem and it simply persists, it might be time to call in a technician.
 Bad ping is horrible, and we assure you that at least one of these similar methods will provide a solution for your high ping.

 Remember that some things are just out of your control, like a server crashing down, so don’t go out of your way if that is the case.
 We get it, you hate high ping, but remember that true gamers don’t give up.